just-buildsystem/justbuild/doc/tutorial/tests.md

 will produce 3 additional actions for compiling, linking and running the test binary.

-The result of the test target are 5 artifacts: `result` (containing `UNKNOWN`, `PASS`, or `FAIL`), `stderr`, `stdout`, `time-start`, and `time-stop`, and a single runfile (omitted in the output above), which is a tree artifact with the name `test_greet` that contains all of the above artifacts.
-The test was run successfully as otherwise all reported artifacts would have been reported as `FAILED` in the output, and justbuild would have returned the exit code `2`.
+The result of the test target is formed of 5 artifacts: `result` (containing `UNKNOWN`, `PASS`, or `FAIL`), `stderr`, `stdout`, `time-start`, and `time-stop`, and a single runfile (omitted in the output above), which is a tree artifact with the name `test_greet` that contains all of the above artifacts.
+The test was run successfully as otherwise all reported artifacts would have been reported as `FAILED` in the output, and *justbuild* would have returned the exit code `2`.

 To immediately print the standard output produced by the test binary on the command line, the `-P` option can be used.
 Argument to this option